- Capital Legacy

-This is the industry standard fee charged by the Executor or assisting professional to wind-up your Estate.
-A maximum of 3.5% + VAT of your Estate will be charged.
+This is the industry standard fee charged by the Executor or assisting professional to wind up your Estate.
+A maximum of 3.5% + VAT of the value of your Estate will be charged.
 An Estate worth R3 Million will pay, for example, approximately R120 750 in fees.
-In terms of South Africa Law, Executors may change 3,5% (plus VAT) of the gross Estate and 6% (plus VAT) of any income into the Estate after death.
+In terms of South African Law, Executors may charge 3,5% (plus VAT) of the gross Estate and 6% (plus VAT) of any income into the Estate after death.

 CONVEYANCING ATTORNEY FEES

 This is the fee charged by the Conveyancing Attorney when property needs to be transferred.
+Fees are calculated on a sliding scale depending on the value of your house as determined by an assessor.
 A home worth R1 850 000 being transferred to a Beneficiary could cost the Estate R30 544 in fees.

 TESTAMENTARY TRUST FEES

 This is the fee charged by the Trustees to administer the Trust you create in terms of your Will, normally to look after the money you leave to your minor Children.
 On average, 1.15% of the net asset value is charged to establish the Trust, and 1.6% is charged annually for the ongoing administration of the Trust.
 The total cost of a Trust with R1.5 million in assets over 15 years would be R377 250.
-Please bear in mind that when you have a Legacy Protection PlanTM with Capital Legacy, it will cost the Trust nothing.
+Please bear in mind that when you have a Legacy Protection Plan™ with Capital Legacy, all these fees are covered by the plan.

 One of the requirements to transfer a property is obtaining a clearance certificate from the city council or municipality.
 This will be issued only if the rates and taxes are paid in advance.
 Some areas require up to 6 months paid in advance.